February 4, 2022

 2. What is the best part about working for the company?

 As a recent graduate, you’re likely getting an entry-level job while having to handle federal or private student loan debt.
 While you have the option to consolidate student loans, having the money to pay them, from a job you like, is even better.
-And if your boss likes their job, chances are, this will trickle down to you.
-So, during the interview, don’t forget to ask the interviewer what they like about the company and their current position within.
-This can provide you with insight regarding the satisfaction level of employees at the company where you’re seeking work.
+Also, if your boss likes their job, chances are, this will trickle down to you.
+So, during the interview, don’t forget to ask the interviewer what they like about the company and their current position.
+This can provide you with insight regarding the satisfaction level of employees at a company.

 3. What learning or training opportunities are offered?

-When you snag a job, you want to be challenged and receive recognition for a job well-done.
-In order to continue succeeding at the job (if you are hired) you need to know if the company offers any type of training or learning opportunities.
-This will help you determine what type of potential there is to grow with this company.
+When you snag a job, you want to be able to challenge yourself and learn new skills.
+In order to continue building an arsenal of skills, you need to know if the company offers any type of training or learning opportunities for growth.
+This will help you determine what type of long-term potential this company offers.

 4. How do they evaluate an employee’s performance?

 Each company will handle the employee evaluation process differently.
-They may use a formal or informal review process, each of which can be effective, but it is important to understand what process they use so you will know what to expect.
+They may use a formal or informal review process, each of which can be effective.
+However, it is important to understand what specific process they use so you will know what to expect.